Bombing of Dublin in World War II: North Strand

-On 5 June, a mass funeral was held for 12 of the victims with Éamon de Valera, the Taoiseach, and other government officials in attendance.
+On 5 June, a funeral was held for 12 of the victims with Éamon de Valera, the Taoiseach, and other government officials in attendance.
 De Valera made a speech in the Dáil Éireann (the lower house of the Irish Parliament) on the same day:

 Members of the Dáil desire to be directly associated with the expression of sympathy already tendered by the Government on behalf of the nation to the great number of our citizens who have been so cruelly bereaved by the recent bombing.
 Although a complete survey has not yet been possible, the latest report which I have received is that 27 persons were killed outright or subsequently died; 45 were wounded or received other serious bodily injury and are still in hospital; 25 houses were completely destroyed and 300 so damaged as to be unfit for habitation, leaving many hundreds of our people homeless.
 It has been for all our citizens an occasion of profound sorrow in which the members of this House have fully shared.
 (Members rose in their places.)
 The Dáil will also desire to be associated with the expression of sincere thanks which has gone out from the Government and from our whole community to the several voluntary organisations the devoted exertions of whose members helped to confine the extent of the disaster and have mitigated the sufferings of those affected by it.
 As I have already informed the public, a protest has been made to the German Government.
 The Dáil will not expect me, at the moment, to say more on this head.

-After the war, what became West Germany accepted responsibility for the raid, and by 1958 it had paid compensation of £327,000 using Marshall Aid money.
+After the war, what became West Germany accepted responsibility for the raid and by 1958 it had paid compensation of £327,000 using Marshall Aid money.
 Over 2,000 claims for compensation were processed by the Irish government, eventually costing £344,000.
 East Germany and Austria, which were both part of Nazi Germany in 1941, made no contribution.
 The amounts were fixed after the 1953 Agreement on German External Debts, allowing maximum compensation.